Epha J. Roe is an English artist, writer and researcher specialising in landscape and the wider natural world, based in rural Herefordshire, U.K.

 Heritage Oaks in the English Landscape

-A series of six large-format photographic prints of English heritage oak trees as part of Epha’s practice-based PhD.
+This project contains six large-format photographic prints of English heritage oak trees as part of Epha’s practice-based PhD.
 The prints are made using the cyanotype process in combination with oak tannin as a dye, a chemical compound found within the leaves and bark of oak leaves.
-The project explores how plants can, through the incorporation of their organic material, become part of the process of their own representation.
+In short, the project explores how plants can, through the incorporation of their organic material, become part of the process of their own representation.